 Save to Collections

 The aim is to return feeling revitalised and, crucially, all kinds of smug, with tall tales of adventure ready to annoy the heck out of anyone who makes the mistake of asking you about your weekend.
-First up, we're getting wet in opaque water.
+Lets go and get wet in opaque water...

 1. Pangbourne (Berkshire)

 Jump on the train at Paddington and head west to Pangbourne, a sleepy village in Berkshire.
 On arrival, grab some snacks and assorted munch from the supermarket, before heading across the bridge to the north bank of the River Thames.
 Travelling upstream, you'll be surrounded by ancient oaks, deers, and the occasional empty condom wrapper.

 Keep those eyes peeled for several chalky banks suitable for dipping in the slow moving water that is a lot cleaner than you’ll remember it.
 Have a dip, have a picnic, stay clear of the occasional canal boat manned by wealthy middle aged sorts.
 Then keep on strolling until you reach Goring, a place of many a quaint pub and a train station ready to return you home.

 2. Grantchester Meadows (Cambridgeshire)

 Taking the right train from King's Cross will land you in Cambridge and the promised land of the River Cam.
 It's a 25 minute bop from the station to Sheep's Green and the beginning of the Wind in the Willows-esque Grantchester Meadows, a meandering part of the river rife with clear(ish) water, wildlife and, potentially, your wild life.